simple-registry/simple-registry/doc/how-to/deploy-docker-compose.md

 Deploy Angos using Docker Compose with persistent storage and TLS.

 **Note:** This guide uses filesystem storage for simplicity.
-For production multi-host deployments, use S3 storage instead (see the "With S3 Locking for Multi-Replica" section below).
+For production multi-host deployments, use S3 storage instead (see the "With S3 for Multi-Replica" section below).

 ## Prerequisites